 - How do I submit my Resume/Vita to the Department?

-After you have submitted the ApplyTexas online application, you will receive an e-mail from the Graduate and International Admissions Center (GIAC) that will provide you with a link to check the status of your application online.
+After you have submitted the ApplyTexas online application, you will receive an e-mail from UT Graduate Admissions that will provide you with a link to check the status of your application online.
 This status check page will also allow you to upload your Resume/Vita as a PDF for the Department to review.
 NOTE: Your application fee must be paid before you can upload materials using this link.

-- How do I submit my Letters of Recommendtion?
+- How do I submit my Letters of Recommendation?

 - Can I get a Teaching Assistant or Research Assistant appointment during my first year as a graduate student?